hickory-dns/hickory-dns/README.md

 ## Prerequisites

+### Minimum Rust Version

+- The current minimum rustc version for this project is `1.39`
--   openssl development libraries (optional in client and resolver, min version 1.0.2)
+- OpenSSL development libraries (optional in client and resolver, min version 1.0.2)

 ### Mac OS X: using homebrew